Peter Graves: Career

 Graves appeared in more than 70 films, television shows, and television movies during his career.
 He was featured in a key role in the 1953 World War II film, Stalag 17.
 In 1955, Graves joined the NBC television series Fury, as the rancher and adoptive single father, Jim Newton.

 From 1960 to 1961, Graves starred as Christopher Cobb in 34 episodes of the British/Australian TV series Whiplash.
 In the storyline, Cobb is an American who arrives in Australia in the 1850s to establish the country's first stagecoach line, using a bullwhip rather than a gun to fight the crooks he encounters.
 The series also starred Anthony Wickert.
-Graves also starred in the British ITC series Court Martial, playing U.S. Army lawyer Major Frank Whittaker (one of the series' two American leads starring opposite Bradford Dillman's Captain David Young), as well as guest roles in such series as Alfred Hitchcock Presents, Cimarron City, Route 66, and The Invaders (episode "Moonshot").
+Graves also starred in the British ITC series Court Martial, playing U.S. Army lawyer Major Frank Whittaker, as well as guest roles in such series as Alfred Hitchcock Presents, Cimarron City, Route 66, and The Invaders (episode "Moonshot").

 In 1967, Graves was recruited by Desilu Studios to replace Steven Hill as the lead actor on Mission: Impossible.
 Graves portrayed the iconic character of Jim Phelps, the sometimes-gruff director of the Impossible Missions Force, for the six following seasons of the series.
 After the series ended in 1973, Graves played a cameo-type support role in the feature film Sidecar Racers in Australia which was released in 1975.
 Graves also made a guest appearance in the teen soap opera Class of 74 in mid-1974, playing himself.

 Graves was cast as Palmer Kirby in the 1983 ABC miniseries The Winds of War.
-He played opposite Robert Mitchum, Jan Michael Vincent, Deborah Winters and Ali MacGraw in what became in 1983, the second-most watched miniseries of all time (after Roots).
+He played opposite Robert Mitchum, Jan Michael Vincent, Deborah Winters and Ali MacGraw in what became in 1983 the second-most watched miniseries of all time (after Roots).
 He reprised the role for the 1988 sequel miniseries, War and Remembrance.
-During this time, he became the host of PBS's Discover: The World of Science, based on Discover Magazine.
+During this time, he became the host of PBS's Discover: The World of Science.

 After playing mainly serious roles in the 1970s, he appeared as Captain Clarence Oveur in the early 1980s comedies Airplane! and Airplane II: The Sequel.

 In 1988, a Hollywood writers' strike resulted in a new Mission: Impossible series being commissioned.
 Graves was the only cast member from the original series to return as a regular, reprising his role as Jim Phelps, though others (most notably Greg Morris, whose son Phil was a regular in this version) made guest appearances.
 The series was filmed in Australia, and Graves made his third journey there for acting work.
 The new version of Mission: Impossible lasted for two seasons, ending in 1990.
 Bookending his work on Mission: Impossible, Graves starred in two pilot films, both called Call to Danger, which were attempts to create a Mission: Impossible–style series.
 In the first of these (1968), Graves played a government agent (the Bureau of National Resources) who recruited civilians with special talents for secret missions.
 In the second Call to Danger, he portrayed an investigator for the Justice Department.